Psychological theories of magic: Symbolic action

+Leading thinkers of this category, including Stanley J. Tambiah, believe that magic is meant to be expressive, rather than instrumental.
+As opposed to the direct, mimetic thinking of Frazer, Tambiah asserts that magic utilizes abstract analogies to express a desired state, along the lines of metonymy or metaphor.

+An important question raised by this interpretation is how mere symbols could exert material effects.
+One possible answer lies in John L. Austin's concept of performativity, in which the act of saying something makes it true, such as in an inaugural or marital rite.
+Other theories propose that magic is effective because symbols are able to affect internal psycho-physical states.
+They claim that the act of expressing a certain anxiety or desire can be reparative in itself.

 Anxiety relief

 According to theories of anxiety relief and control, people turn to magical beliefs when there exists a sense of uncertainty and potential danger and little to do about it.
 Magic is used to restore a sense of control.
 In support of this theory, research indicates that superstitious behavior is invoked more often in high stress situations, especially by people with a greater desire for control.
 It is proposed that one reason (but not necessarily the only reason) for the persistence of magic rituals is that the ritual activates vigilance-precaution systems – that is to say, that the rituals prompt their own use by creating a feeling of insecurity and then proposing themselves as precautions.

 Pascal Boyer and Pierre Liénard propose that the shape rituals take results from goal demotion and attentional focus on lower level representation.
 Levels of representation were previously described by J.M.
 Zacks and Barbara Tversky.
 At the lowest level are simple gestures (such as putting the left foot in a shoe).
 At the mid-level are behavioral episodes (such as putting one’s shoes on).
 At the highest level are scripts (such as getting dressed to go out).
-Ordinarily, people describe and recall behavior in terms of the middle level of behavioral episodes.
+Everyday experience tells us that, ordinarily, people describe and recall behavior in terms of the middle level of behavioral episodes.

 In studies of obsessive-compulsive rituals, focus shifts to the lower level of gestures, resulting in goal demotion.
 For example, an obsessive-compulsive cleaning ritual may overemphasize the order, direction, and number of wipes used to clean the surface.
 The goal becomes less important than the actions used to achieve the goal, with the implication that magic rituals can persist without efficacy because the intent is lost within the act.
 Debate remains as to whether studies of obsessive-compulsive rituals can be extended to describe other kinds of rituals.